minnervva/correctness/README.md

 possible to make any generic statement about the pdf of the variability itself.

-Since all three figures are similar, we only plot the dependence of max $|V_s|$ as a function of the array size for the V100 GPU with a power law of the form
+Since all three figures are similar, we only plot the dependence of max $|V_s|$ as a function of the array size for the V100 GPU. max $|V_s|$ can be described by a power law of the form
 $\beta N^\alpha$.

 <p align="center">